 Mary Lou Perry

-A Kannapolis native, Ms. Perry worked for the Duke University Health System for seven years in Duke Home Care and Hospice prior to joining the MURDOCK Study team.
+Ms. Perry supports the Duke CTSI TransPop team as staff assistant.
+A Kannapolis native, she worked for the Duke University Health System for seven years in Duke Home Care and Hospice prior to joining Duke CTSI.

 Data Management & Informatics